kyle-pena-nlp/jevchat/README.md

 one, and the sampler draws the next symbol from that normalised distribution.
 Append, repeat, and stop when STOP is drawn.

-There are several alphabets and sampling strategies available.
+There are several alphabets (including truncated token lists) and sampling strategies available.

 The idea is for fun, the cost is somewhat impractical, and the results are hilarious.